andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/06-oslo_lifestyle.md

 </figure>

 As we approach the stadium we see a line at least 50 yards long of fans waiting to be granted ingress to the stadium.
-Sondre whips out his phone and dahses off what sounds like a few steps of making Swedish meatballs and casually walks past the long line of antsy supporters.
-As we near the entrance to the stadium a gentleman in a smart blue suit greets us behind a low wall of temporary metal barricades.
+Sondre whips out his phone and shouts what sounds like a few steps of making Swedish meatballs into the receiver and casually walks past the lengthy queue of antsy supporters.
+As we near the entrance to the stadium a gentleman in a smart blue suit greets us behind a wall of temporary metal barricades.

 "Hi I'm Daniel, nice to meet you!"